 Starting from Fall 2021, the Department of Geological Sciences does not require the report of the Graduate Record Examination (GRE’s).

 Additional Required Information

 - Present fields of interest in geology, reasons for applying to UNC, and future professional plans.

-- Where possible, please indicate which faculty member or members in the Department of Geological Sciences most closely match your research interests.
+- Please indicate which faculty member or members most closely align with your research interests.

-Students are encouraged to contact any of our faculty members for information concerning their particular research interests and opportunities for graduate study; this is required of all doctoral applicants.
-The interest and support of individual faculty members are an important part of our decision-making process for admission.
-Applicants for the M.S. program who may not have formulated a specific interest may indicate that the field of specialization will be determined later.
+Students are strongly encouraged to contact faculty members with whom their research interests align for information concerning opportunities for graduate study.
+The interest, support, and availability of individual faculty members are important components of our decision-making process for admission.
 It is our expectation that all applicants will have pre-defined areas of research interest and will have been in personal contact with potential graduate advisors prior to their application to the program.

 Letters of Recommendation